Smash Products of Calabi-Yau Algebras by Hopf Algebras: Main results and structure of the article

 This article is organised as follows.
-Section~\ref{sec:basic-definitions} recalls useful definitions, it sets conventions and it proves useful folklore results for the convenience of the reader.
+Section~\ref{sec:basic-definitions} recalls useful definitions, it sets conventions and it proves useful folklore results.
 Section~\ref{sec:homol-dual-hopf} proves Proposition~\ref{prop1} and derives Theorem~\ref{thm2}.
-Section~\ref{sec:equivariant-modules} is devoted to $H_{S^{2i}}$-equivariant dg $A$-bimodules ($i\in \mathbb Z$).
-It recalls that notion and develops related tools that are used in the proofs of some of the main results.
-Section~\ref{sec:proof-main-result} gives a description of $\mathbb R\Hom_{\Lambda^e}(\Lambda,\Lambda^e)$ when both $A$ and $H$ are homologically smooth and the antipode of $H$ is invertible.
-As a corollary, it proves Proposition~\ref{prop2}.
-Section~\ref{sec:appl-constr-calabi} applies that result to the major constructions of Calabi-Yau dg algebras, namely Calabi-Yau completions and their deformations.
-It proves Theorem~\ref{sec:main-results-sturct-1}.
-Section~\ref{sec:appl-dual-non} concentrates on the case where $A$ is a $\k$-algebra.
-It applies the main result of Section~\ref{sec:proof-main-result} to prove Theorem~\ref{thm3} and Theorem~\ref{thm4}.
+Section~\ref{sec:equivariant-modules} is proves needed properties of $H_{S^{2i}}$-equivariant dg $A$-bimodules ($i\in \mathbb Z$).
+Section~\ref{sec:proof-main-result} is devoted to the description of $\mathrm{RHom}_{\Lambda^e}(\Lambda,\Lambda^e)$ and the proof of Proposition~\ref{prop2}.
+Section~\ref{sec:appl-constr-calabi} applies this description to the compatibility of deformed Calabi-Yau completions with taking smash products, it proves Theorem~\ref{sec:main-results-sturct-1}.
+Section~\ref{sec:appl-dual-non} uses this description to prove Theorem~\ref{thm3} and Theorem~\ref{thm4}.
 As a corollary it proves Theorem~\ref{thm6} and Corollary~\ref{sec:main-results-sturct-2}.
+The results of this section are applied in Section~\ref{sec:exampl-acti-u_qm} to the computation of a Nakayama automorphism of $A\sharp H$ when $A =\mathbb C_q[x,y]$ and $H=\mathcal U_q(\mathfrak{sl}_2)$ ($q\in \mathbb C^\times$ not being a root of unity).
 Finally, Section~\ref{sec:appl-artin-schelt} concentrates on the case where $A$ is an augmented $\k$-algebra.
 It proves Theorem~\ref{thm5}.

+For the ease of reading, an index of notation is provided at the end of the article.